0 0

 Or you can just copy and share this url

 Anna Jones just wants to finish college and figure out her life.
-Falling for star quarterback Drew Baylor is certainly not on her to do list.
+Falling for star quarterback Drew Baylor is most definitely not on her to-do list.
 Confident and charming, he lives in the limelight and is way too gorgeous for his own good.
 If only she could ignore his heated stares and stop thinking about doing hot and dirty things with him.
 Easy, right?

 BOOK REVIEW: The Hook Up